Siddapur Taluk: Economy

 Siddapur taluk is full of forests and hills and arecanut is mainly grown in the valleys in between forests.
 The other crops grown are arecanuts, paddy, coconut, pineapple, pepper, vanilla etc. Coffee is also grown in certain pockets of the Taluk.
 Industrial activity is minimal and restricted to a small number of Rice mills, supari manufacturing units etc.

 Transport

-Siddapur Taluk is connected by road only and main means of transport is state owned KSRTC and certain private bus companies.
-The Taluk headquarters and villages of the taluk are connected by road to Karwar, [Sirsi], Kumta, Bhatkal, [Sagar], [Shimoga], [Bangalore], [Mysore] and Hubli etc.
+Siddapur Taluk is connected by road only, and the main means of transport are the state-owned KSRTC and certain private bus companies.
+The Taluk headquarters and villages of the taluk are connected by road to Karwar, Sirsi, Kumta, Bhatkal, Sagar, Shimoga, Bangalore, Mysore, Hubli, etc.

 The nearest railway station is Talaguppa (18 km) towards Shimoga, Mysore, Bangalore, Chennai, Hydrabad and Kumta (68 km) towards Karwar, Goa, Mumbai, Pune, Mangalore and Kerala.
 Nearest airport is Hubli Airport towards Bangalore and Mumbai, which is about 120 km. from Siddapur.

 Art and culture

 All over Siddapur Taluk, Yakshagana, a classical dance drama popular in the state of Karnataka, is practiced regularly and 'badagu thittu' form of the art has its own style in entire Uttara Kannada district.

 Some festivals are celebrated in different ways.
 "Holi Hunnive" also known as "Kamana Habba" is celebrated on full moon day.
 Effigies/statues of Rati and Manmatha are placed at different places on the 14th day, i.e. Chaturdashi and burnt on Poornina, Full Moon day and people bathe in colour waters.
 Deepawali - festivals of lights is celebrated with people burning torches made of long -soft wood called "Pundi kattu" and hoisting paper made lanterns called "Aakaash Butti". main festival is actually ganesh chaturti and deepavali of Hindu religion.